 - 1. Ensure the boiler power and gas remain off. - 2.
-Open the system drain valve and collect the escaping water in a container. - 3.
+Open the manual purge valve. - 3.
+Open the system drain valve and collect the escaping water in a container. - 4.
 Drain the water from the lowest points of the system (where applicable).